sass/embedded-host-node/README.md

 This package is an alternative to the [`sass`] package.
-It supports the same JS API as `sass` and is maintained by the same team, but where the `sass` package is pure JavaScript `sass-embedded` is instead a JavaScript wrapper around a native Dart executable.
+It supports the same JS API as `sass` and is maintained by the same team, but where the `sass` package is pure JavaScript, `sass-embedded` is instead a JavaScript wrapper around a native Dart executable.
 This means `sass-embedded` will generally be much faster especially for large Sass compilations, but it can only be installed on the platforms that Dart supports: Windows, Mac OS, and Linux.